Asiern/SpriteNDS/README.md

 - To generate the Sprite Matrix and the Color Palette, press GENERATE and both Sprite Matrix and Collor Palette will load.

-- To finish up, copy both Sprite Matrix and Collor Palette contents into 'soucer\sprites.c'
+- To finish up, copy both Sprite Matrix and Collor Palette contents into 'source\sprites.c'

 ---